Prof. Wolfe is currently working on two large research projects:

 Image as Theology (2016-2018)

 This interdisciplinary network explores how images have guided the development of theological formulations in the past and, more generally, how images can facilitate theological expression in a way words cannot.
 It is led by Dr Casey Strine (Sheffield), Dr Mark McInroy (University of St Thomas), and Dr Alexis Torrance (Notre Dame), and includes researchers from the US and Europe.
 It is funded by the Manfred Lautenschläger Stiftung and the University of Notre Dame.

 This network facilitates a focused, cross-disciplinary conversation about the struggles of German philosophy and theology to regain their bearings during the decade and a half following the end of WWI.
 The network is led by Prof. Thomas Pfau (Duke) and Dr Judith Wolfe (St Andrews), and includes John Betz (Notre Dame), Peter Gordon (Harvard), Paul Mendes-Flohr (Chicago), Cyril O’Regan (Notre Dame), Thomas Sheehan (Stanford), and Holger Zaborowski (Vallendar).

-For Dr Wolfe’s published research, go to Publications.
+For Prof. Wolfe’s published research, go to Publications.